jbilcke-hf/varnish/README.md

 ## Acknowledgements

-This project uses various open-source projects to work.
+This project uses various open-source librairies and AI models to work.

 All credits is due to them!
 Varnish is only a modest library mixing and mashing things together.